 With the North Node in Gemini, the accent is on being more Gemini – be curious and challenge our assumptions, explore information, gather facts and details, ask questions and listen to answers, so as to build a foundation for our beliefs and clarify our ideals.
 With censorship and manipulation of information widespread, discovering good, genuine information is key.
 The North Node is encouraging us to look at all sides of the story.
-To take a level-headed approach, to help give us a frame of reference and valuable insight in the midst of these confusing, disruptive times.
+To take a level-headed approach, to help give us a frame of reference and valuable insight in the midst of these confusing, disruptive, times.

 The first Mercury retrograde of 2021 is in Aquarius, raising collective issues.
 The differing opinions and different versions of the truth.
 The divisions in society.
 Along with questions around the future, how to proceed from here.

 Next, Mercury will be retrograde in Gemini, suggesting matters related to travel and education could be relevant.
 The possibility of the failure of travel businesses/airlines as well as new rules/border controls.
-Perhaps leading many to re-think holiday plans, be reluctant to travel abroad and decide to holiday closer to home.
+Perhaps leading many of us to re-think holiday plans, be reluctant to travel abroad and decide/have to holiday closer to home.
 We could also be paying attention to our local neighbourhood.
 Become involved with local groups or provide much needed support to local businesses by shopping with them instead of online.

 The last Mercury retrograde of 2021 in Libra, brings a focus to our relationships.
 The necessity for balance and fairness.
 Draws attention to communication as the key to resolving any tension in our relationships and interactions with others.